 Spices that are hot can pacify your Vata and can provide you with the warmth and energy required for the cold winter seasons.
-You can season your foods with spices like cloves, fennel, black pepper, ginger, garlic, nutmeg, oregano, basil, cumin, cinnamon, and turmeric to beat the cold.
-Use chilli powder, cayenne pepper, and horseradish in moderation.
+You can season your foods with spices like cloves, fennel, black pepper, ginger, garlic, nutmeg, oregano, basil, cumin, cinnamon, and turmeric to

 Even though you can consume some sweet, nourishing, raw fruits for balancing your Vata, you can cook some fruits for additional benefits.
 Cooked fruits will be easier to digest and can provide you with more warmth than raw fruits provide.
 You can have apples, ripe bananas, papaya, grapefruit, oranges, peaches, chicory, lemon, cherries, and berries.
 You should avoid fruits that have astringent or cooling properties, especially dried fruits.

 4. Dairy Products